 The Abilify cases are still going strong and lawyers are still taking these cases.
 [Update: for good reason as it appears a settlement may be imminent.]
 Why?
-Because Eli Lilly was very late to give a warning.
+Because Eli Lilly was late to give a warning.
 Post-marketing reports of pathological gambling have been reported in patients treated with Abilify.
 A warning has been given in Europe and Canada, but for the same drug Eli Lilly did not warn about the risk of compulsive gambling.
 The warning should have, plaintiff’s lawsuits argue, mentioned the fact that pathological gambling has been reported in patients prescribed Abilify.

 In January 2016, pathological gambling was included in the Postmarketing Experience part of the label.
 But it should not be a fishing trip to get to the warning.
 There was still no reference to gambling in the patient medication guide.
 Finally, on May 3, 2016, the FDA issued a warning that Abilify was associated with “compulsive or uncontrollable urges to gamble, binge eat, shop, and have sex.”
 The FDA recommended that doctors “make patients and caregivers aware of the risk of these uncontrollable urges,” “closely monitor” patients, and consider reducing or stopping Abilify if compulsivity emerges.